 The smartphone app that’s available to use with it was really cool too, and allowed me to even further adjust things.

 The AI sound pro feature that automatically optimizes your content depending on what you watch I actually found to work really well.
 It did tend to slightly emphasize voices in a few rare instances, but it worked just fine other than that.

 I could really see this being a helpful feature for those that don’t like to tinker with settings and prefer things that just work.

-Overall then, I think the LG SN5Y is quite the compelling 2.1 channel system that combined with the features it offers, and the excellent sound quality it’s able to deliver, it’s hard to nitpick too much about it quite honestly.
+Overall then, I think the LG SN5Y is quite the compelling 2.1 channel system that when combined with the features it offers, and the excellent sound quality it’s able to deliver, it’s hard to nitpick too much about it quite honestly.

 What it does, it does extremely well, and if you don’t mind the slight quibbles that I mentioned earlier (I personally don’t), then it really is a great system that’ll blow you away when you first turn it on.

 - Excellent sound quality